Jamia Millia Islamia: Rankings

 Internationally, Jamia Millia Islamia was ranked 851–900 in the QS World University Rankings of 2025 and 206 in Asia in 2024.
 It was ranked 501–600 in the world by the London-based Times Higher Education World University Rankings of 2024, 148 in Asia in 2024 and 172 among emerging economies in 2022.
 In 2024, Jamia Millia Islamia was ranked 256 out of 1169 universities worldwide in the Moscow-based Round University Ranking.
 According to U.S. News & World Report 2024-2025, Jamia Millia Islamia is ranked 718 in Best Global Universities and 205 in Asia and 8 in India.

 Jamia Millia Islamia (JMI) was ranked 13th in India overall by the National Institutional Ranking Framework (NIRF) in 2024, 6th in law ranking, 7th in architecture ranking, 8th in the dental ranking, 24th in the engineering ranking, 19th in research institutes and 25th in the management ranking.

 JMI was ranked third among universities in the country by the National Institutional Ranking Framework (NIRF) in 2024.

 Cultural Festival

 Jamia Millia Islamia organizes various cultural festivals including the annual festival.
 The university organises Talimi Mela on its Foundation Day of 29 to 30 October every year.

 Jamia has also the legacy of celebrating national cultural festival called MiRAAS.
 It was initiated by Dean Students of Welfare where various cultural and competitive events were organised by the students.
-It was not being organised after 2017.
+It has not been organised since 2017.

 Alumni

-Since its inception, Jamia Millia Islamia has produced alumni across various disciplines, including, Shah Rukh Khan, Kabir Khan, Mouni Roy, Arfa Khanum Sherwani, Barkha Dutt, Anjana Om Kashyap, Ampareen Lyngdoh, Kunwar Danish Ali, Tabish Mehdi, Virendar Sehwag, Imran Raza Ansari, Danish Siddiqui and Mohammad Najeeb Qasmi.
+Since its inception, Jamia Millia Islamia has produced alumni across various disciplines, including, Rahimuddin Khan, Shah Rukh Khan, Kabir Khan, Mouni Roy, Arfa Khanum Sherwani, Barkha Dutt, Anjana Om Kashyap, Ampareen Lyngdoh, Kunwar Danish Ali, Tabish Mehdi, Virendar Sehwag, Imran Raza Ansari, Danish Siddiqui and Mohammad Najeeb Qasmi.